Introduction: Is the Carnivore Diet Really Safe?

 5. Increased Risk of Certain Cancers

-An increased risk of colon cancer has been associated with excessive eating of red and processed meats.
+An increased risk of colon cancer has been associated with excessive consumption of red and processed meats.
 Processed meats are classified as carcinogenic by the World Health Organization (WHO), which warns anyone who regularly eats them to exercise caution.

 6. Mood Swings and Mental Fatigue (Initially)